-Sambar is the most popular side dish specially for masala dosa all over India.
-But it is typically prepared by most of the south Indians.
+Sambar is the most popular side dish for idli, or dosa typically prepared by south Indians.
 Others used to feel that their sambar is not as delicious as the one prepared by south Indians.
-So here is my recipe for simple and delicious sambar that is a perfect accompaniment for idli, dosa, vada, pongal or kichadi.
+So I have shared a fail-safe recipe for making delicious sambar that is a perfect accompaniment for idli, masal dosa, vennpongal, kichadi, or medhu vadai.

 Cooking Time: 30 min

 Serves : 3

 - Split green gram (moong dal or paasi paruppu) – 1/2 cup (100 g)

 - Green chilli – 1 or 2 No.

 - Mustard seeds – 1/4 tsp

 - Coriander leaves – few sprigs

 - Salt – 1 tsp